So as I said I’m moving to blogspot, here it is: http://vmcomix.blogspot.ca/

 I do the walks manually, each step is a different pose as well as everything in between.

-Anonymous asked: Did you find it really hard at first to animate?
+Anonymous said: Did you find it really hard at first to animate?
 Cos I'm really struggling with a simple walk cycle and that should be easy

 Animation can be hard to grasp for some people, especially if you’re learning by yourself.
 All I can say is the best way to learn is if you come across a point where you’re stumped just look up a tutorial for that thing, there’s plenty you can watch online.
 Here’s a quick guide you can follow to help you with your walk cycle though:

-Anonymous asked: how did u get the blocks to look all smooth on the edges? any tutorials u recommend?
+Anonymous said: how did u get the blocks to look all smooth on the edges? any tutorials u recommend?

 The blocks are smooth because I beveled the edges after I modeled the terrain.